goshippo/about-us/hiring.md

 At Shippo we look at 3 dimensions for a software engineering candidate

-* Core values and behaviors fit
+* __Core values and [behaviors](README.md) fit__ - do you approach software engineering with the same mindset as we do, do you share similar values about customers and work?
-* Technical Ability
+* __Technical Ability__ - can you problem solve and build code that would work in production
-* Diversity of Thought
+* __Diversity of Thought__ - how do you approach problems, how has your past experiences shaped your thinking

 ### General Flow